Edge fluctuations for random normal matrix ensembles: Proofs of the Coulombian behavior

 \begin{lemma}[Union with an empty point process] Let $X$ be a Polish space and let $C \subset X$ be a closed subset of $X$.
-Suppose we have a sequence of random point processes $\{P_n\}_{n \in \mathbb N}$ and a random point process $P$ on $C$ such that we have the following convergences in distributions Then
+Suppose we have a sequence of point processes $\{P_n\}_{n \in \mathbb N}$ on $X$ and a point process $P$ on $C$ such